Profile decomposition in Sobolev spaces and decomposition of integral functionals I: inhomogeneous case: Abstract theory of profile decomposition

 \begin{proposition}[Hilbert spaces as dislocation spaces] Let $H$ be a Hilbert space and let $G$ be a subgroup of the unitary group on $H$ satisfying the following condition: every sequence $(g_n)$ in $G$ with $g_n\not\rightharpoonup 0$ has an operator-strongly convergent subsequence.
 Then $G$ is a dislocation group and $(H,G)$ is a dislocation space. \end{proposition}

 \begin{proof} It is well known that unitary operators are isometric bijections and that the inverse operator of a unitary operator $T$ is equal to the adjoint operator of $T$.
 Now let $(g_n)$ be a sequence in $G$ such that $g_n \not \rightharpoonup 0$, which is equivalent to $g_n^*\not\rightharpoonup 0$ in $\mathcal{B}(H)$.
-By the definition of dislocation groups, $(g_n)$ has an operator-strongly convergent subsequence, which ensures~(i) of \cref{def;DislSp}.
-On the other hand, by the definition of dislocation groups, $(g_n^*)$ has an operator-strongly convergent subsequence.
+Then, by assumption, $(g_n)$ and $(g_n^*)$ have operator-strongly convergent subsequences.
 Thus \cref{DslGrpRem} implies~(ii) of \cref{def;DislSp}, hence the conclusion. \end{proof}

 \begin{remark} \rm Concrete examples of dislocation Hilbert spaces are exhibited in, e.g., \cite{T-K}. \end{remark}

 Now we reach the profile decomposition theorem in Hilbert spaces, which the author learned from~\cite{Ikoma,Ishiwata,tao blog-book}.